DePaul vs. Northwestern College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Computer Predicted Total: 146.0

-DePaul has a 2-6-0 record against the spread so far this season compared to Northwestern, who is 4-5-0 ATS.
-The Blue Demons have gone over the point total in four games, while Wildcats games have gone over five times.
+DePaul has gone 2-6-0 against the spread, while Northwestern's ATS record this season is 4-5-0.
+A total of four out of the Blue Demons' games this season have gone over the point total, and five of the Wildcats' games have gone over.

 Bet on this or any college basketball matchup at BetMGM